mvenzke-axway/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_planning.md

 Secure Socket Layer (SSL) connections can be terminated at the load balancer or API Gateway level.
 These options are described as follows:

-* **SSL connection terminated at load balancer**:
+### SSL connection terminated at load balancer

 * The SSL certificate and associated private key are deployed on the load balancer, and not on the gateway.
 The subject name in the SSL certificate is the fully qualified domain name (FQDN) of the server (for example, `axway.com`).
 * The traffic between the load balancer can be in the clear or over a new SSL connection.
 The disadvantage of a new SSL connection is that it puts additional processing load on the load balancer (SSL termination and SSL establishment).
 * If mutual (two-way) SSL is used, the load balancer can insert the client certificate into the HTTP header.
 For example, the F5 load balancer can insert the entire client certificate in `.pem` format as a multi-line HTTP header named `XClient-Cert` into the incoming HTTP request.
 It sends this header to theAPI Gateway, which uses it for  validation and authentication.

-* **Load balancer configured for SSL pass-through, all traffic passed to API Gateway**:
+### Load balancer configured for SSL pass-through, all traffic passed to API Gateway

 With SSL pass-through, the traffic is encrypted so the load balancer cannot make any layer seven decisions (for example, if HTTP 500 is returned by the gateway, route to the HA gateway) To avoid this problem, you can configure the gateway so that it closes external ports on defined error conditions.
 In this way, the load balancer is alerted to switch to the HA gateway.

 ## High Availability and failover